AlGepe/OmniSnippets_JS/docs/omni/onResult/getUnit.rst

     You can check the slugs for each unit in the `Unit Switchers` section on BB.

+For similar behaviour but slightly different output check the functions :ref:`getUnitFullNameFor<getunitFull>` and :ref:`getUnitNameFor<getunitname>`.

 Syntax
 ~~~~~~

 The syntax is very simple.
-Our variable is called ``myVariable`` and will store
-the slug in a javascript variable called ``unitSlug`` for later use.
+Our variable is called ``myVariable`` and will store the slug in a javascript variable called ``unitSlug`` for later use.

 .. code-block:: javascript